 In uncoursed rubble, the stones are fitted together without regard for courses.
 Dry rubble is laid without mortar, in low retaining walls and slope walls.

-Most of the low retaining walls, slope walls, and miscellaneous structures in part projects are laid up in rubble masonry.
+Most of the stone masonry wall structures, including low retaining walls and slope walls in part projects, are laid up in rubble stone masonry.

 It fits into the surroundings better than more formal kinds of masonry and is usually built of stones found nearby.

 For these projects, it is the most attractive masonry when well built, and satisfies all of the requirements of such field structures.

 More than that, rubble masonry is a thing of beauty’ when well done, and its composition and.
 Pattern call for good Judgment and imagination.